TheKamboy/gt-computer-trouble/README.md

 It is recommended to [install the latest version of the game](https://github.com/TheKamboy/gt-computer-trouble/releases/latest).

 Unpack the .zip (or .tar.gz depending on what you installed)

+Now you have two options.

+1. Set `gtct.sh` to be executable and run it like a program in the terminal `./gtct.sh`.
+2. Run it in the terminal like this `sh ./gtct.sh`.

 # New Name